APSU

 _____memorize AND USE the chart of IPA symbols.

-_____Observe other lessons, agreat way to learn technique without singing at the same time.
+_____Observe other lessons, a great way to learn technique without singing at the same time.

 _____Take charge in the lesson.
 The lesson is for you.
 If you have no piece to offer, then work on technique and show your improvement.
 Do something.
 Don’t just wait for me to take charge.
 I already know how to do that.
 You begin to take charge!!!

-NO SINGING (if sick, if hoarse, etc.) a translate the words, b write in the moods, c assign IPA sysmbols to extreme notes and to foreign language, d practice five moods, e pantomime song with full out gestures and facial expressions, f read about the composer in Baker’s Biographical Dictionary, g read about the composer on line, h list the composer’s dates, style and era, and list other representative works Show your personality in the lessons.
-Take Charge.
-Be a Diva (Divo) [a polite one!!]
+NO SINGING (if sick, if hoarse, etc.) a) translate the words. b( write in the moods. c) assign IPA symbols to extreme notes and to foreign language . d) practice five moods. e) pantomime song with full out gestures and facial expressions. f ) read about the composer in Baker’s Biographical Dictionary. g) read about the composer on line. h) list the composer’s dates, style and era, and list other representative works.

-STUDENTS WILL BE ABLE TO PERFORM THESE EXERCISES SUCCESSFULLY At the beginning of lessons, you choose 5 exercises to present.
+KING STUDIO EXERCISES: STUDENTS WILL BE ABLE TO PERFORM THESE EXERCISES SUCCESSFULLY At the beginning of lessons, you choose 5 exercises to present.
 I will not teach you these notes.

 PHYSICAL EXERCISES especially needed if you ae singing early in the day!